abik11/tips-tricks/VBA.md

 ## Excel

+### Create your own functions
+It is possible to define and use your own functions.
+To make it you must add new VBA module: ->[Visual Basic/Project] ->Right click on project ->Insert ->User Module.
+Now all functions that you will define here will be accessible from Insert Function window: ->Formula ->Insert Function ->User Defined Function.
+That's it!

 ### Working with sheet
 You can access any sheet with **Worksheet** array.
 Every worksheet has two dimensional **Cells** array.
 Also for the currently active sheet you can directly use **Cells** array, omitting **Worksheet** array, you can see this in the following example:
 ```vba